 The minimum investment for any of the firm’s funds is $5 million but is subject to negotiation.

 Services Offered by Weiss Asset Management

-The main service Weiss offers is access to its pooled investment vehicles.
+The main service Weiss Asset Management offers is access to its pooled investment vehicles.
 Other services, like asset management and financial planning, are not available.

-The investment philosophy at Weiss differs based on each individual fund:
+The investment philosophy at Weiss Asset Management differs based on each individual fund: